 The AveningTech/BWI Team, consisting of Avening Management and Technical Services (AveningTech, the prime) and Blackwatch International Corporation (BWI), is the best partner to provide ONR with a complete solution for your IT support needs.

 AveningTech/BWI – Your Complete Solution Partner.
-Led by an established, mature, and stable 8(a) firm with a proven record of success in IT strategic management for the Navy and other Defense customers, the AveningTech/BWI Team understands ONR’s challenges.
+Led by an established and stable 8(a) firm with a proven record of success in IT strategic management for the Navy and other Defense customers, the AveningTech/BWI Team is well-suited to take on ONR’s challenges.
 As long-term Navy and DoD partners, we are committed to using our broad and deep technological knowledge, our Defense industry awareness, and our consulting expertise to bring solutions to ONR that are both advanced and stable.
 Our processes and solutions will provide the flexibility to anticipate change, leveraging new innovations or industry eco-systems to adapt to ONR’s evolving needs and deliver improvements that increase returns on your IT investments.
 Our support solutions will align with the Navy Chief Information Officer’s (CIO) strategic objectives for FY 22 (Modernize, Innovate, and Defend), translating this overarching vision into tangible actions.
 Our support is designed to lower risk, promote scalability and efficiency, and integrate with industry standards to simplify sustainment efforts.
 To implement and execute our IT support, the Avening/BWI Team provides highly trained, highly qualified, innovative, motivated, and diverse personnel in an Integrated Project Team (IPT) environment with a philosophy of “One Team, One Purpose”—forging individual skills into a cohesive, multi-functional partnership capable of Anticipating, Adapting, and Delivering for ONR.

 Proven Benefits for ONR.
 Throughout this proposal, the AveningTech/BWI team illustrates the strengths our IT support solutions bring to ONR.
 We have anticipated ONR’s mission needs, adapted our processes to align with ONR’s goals, and will deliver innovative improvements to help ONR stay ahead of emerging challenges.
 The benefits and advantages we bring to ONR include: